AuDigitalHealth/ci-fhir-r4/pages/_includes/policy.md

 - Common labels are draft[N], qa-preview[N] for formal review activities, snapshot[N], or trial-use[N].
 Snapshot releases are used typically used to support a proof of concept, connectathon, or other implementation exploration activity.
 - The label ci-build is used to mark the continuous integration build.
 This is a rolling version; changes may be made numerous times a day, generally driven by change requests or new development cycles

-Changes to a formally published specification (except for minor publishing corrections, such as correcting broken external links) are **SHOULD** only be made via announced technical corrections.
+Changes to a formally published publication (except for minor publishing corrections, such as correcting broken external links) are **SHOULD** only be made via announced technical corrections.

 FHIR artefacts such as conformance resource or terminology resources **MAY** be versioned individually within a single ImplementationGuide in accordance with a change management process for each resource or **MAY** be kept in lock with the version of the ImplementationGuide.

+Examples provided as part of a publication are never normative, or versioned.

 **Types of change that may affect a version**